FaithBeam/Sims1LegacyCollectionHacks/README.md

 ﻿# Sims 1 Legacy Collection Hacks

 This project is a collection of hacks for The Sims 1 Legacy Collection.
-The intent is for all hacks to work for Steam and EA app users.

 ## Hacks